 Net income (loss) of consolidated entities attributable to non-controlling interests consists of limited partner interests owned by other investors representing 90% of the total limited partner interests in our consolidated venture capital fund.
-During the first quarter of 2013, we had a \$1.5 million net loss of consolidated entities attributable to non-controlling interests, due primarily to a \$1.3 million net investment loss attributable to our consolidated venture capital fund (of which 90% belongs to non-controlling interests) and management fees.
+During the second quarter of 2013, we had \$6.4 million of net income of consolidated entities attributable to non-controlling interests, due primarily to a \$7.4 million net investment gain attributable to our consolidated venture capital fund (of which 90% belongs to non-controlling interests) and management fees of \$0.2 million.
+During the first six months of 2013, we had \$4.9 million of net income of consolidated entities attributable to non-controlling interests, primarily due to a \$5.9 million net investment gain attributable to our consolidated venture capital fund and management fees of \$0.5 million.